Amjad137/Zomato_Clone/README.md

-# This is for Updating Notes
+# This is for Updating Notes in setup